TeamHeracles/Team-Work/README.md

 ### Scoring

 * Points are given for each piece of cheese collected.
-* Points are taken when piece of cheese is stuck between grass and trees.
 * Total time is accounted, for collecting all the cheese.
 * Mouse moves are collected.